How do you drink espresso?

 As an important note, the palate cleansing (soda) water is an important part of this, if you really want to get into the taste of your coffee – especially with espresso.
 The more you drink, the more that coffee is going to coat your tongue and throat.
 That will influence the taste you discover, and can prevent you from having that often mind-boggling experience.

-You can read more in depth on espresso in our latest issue – The Craft of Espresso
+You can read more in depth on espresso in our FREE issue download – The Craft of Espresso